semower/handbook/README.md

 _Why not folders in Google Docs?_ Mostly because it becomes tricky to know where the "official final version" of some artifact is, certainly over time and with many collaborators.
 Some of us find it tricky to find the Google Doc we wrote last week, let alone one written by a former colleague in 2016.

-However, nothing about this specifically discourages the use of Wikis or Google Docs.
+However, nothing about this specifically prohibits—or even discourages—the use of Wikis or Google Docs.
 As long as the Handbook contains a link to the relevant Wiki or Doc, it's perfectly all right to use either.

 We've taken some inspiration from [GitLabs' handbook](https://about.gitlab.com/handbook/handbook-usage/); that company has taken a remarkably open approach to their internal workings, in part in response to some of the same challenges many of us at HOT have faced.